k61n/qtisas/build.md

 # QtiSAS

-This software can be successfully build on systems having Qt library of version 5.15 and above.
+Qtisas can be successfully build on systems having Qt library of version 5.15 and above.
+Minimal python version is 3.9.2.

 ## Linux